dangrossman/Bookmarkly/README.md

 2. Install [Node.js](http://nodejs.org/) and [NPM](http://npmjs.org/)

+3. Install [Redis](http://redis.io/download) (for session storage)

-3. Install dependencies: `npm install -d`
+4. Install dependencies: `npm install -d`

-4. Create a MySQL database with the 3 tables in `schema.sql`
+5. Create a MySQL database with the 3 tables in `schema.sql`

-5. Edit the configuration section of `server.js` to point to your database
+6. Edit the configuration section of `server.js` to point to your database

-6. Run `node server.js` and browse to `http://localhost:3000`
+7. Run `node server.js` and browse to `http://localhost:3000`

 If you get an error from express on launch, you may need to `npm install connect@0.5.10`